ubermag/ubermagutil/README.md

 ## Support

-If you require support or have any questions, please raise an issue in [ubermag/help](https://github.com/ubermag/help) repository.
+If you require support, have questions, want to report a bug, or want to suggest an improvement, please raise an issue in [ubermag/help](https://github.com/ubermag/help) repository.

 ## License